jestebanrojas/ML2/README.md

       - SVD with 4 features.
 Accuracy: 0.9778
       - PCA with 2 features.
 Accuracy 0.9552
       - PCA with 4 features.
 Accuracy 0.9763
       - T-SNE with 2 features.
-Accuracy 0.5011
+Accuracy 0.9960
       - T-SNE with 4 features.
-Accuracy 0.4858
+Accuracy 0.9950
+        NOTE: in the T-SNE case, due to computational cost and the time required to calculate, I've taken only 5.000 samples to reduce processing time.
 ----------------------------------------------------------------------
 - // To see task 6 development details look and run the task6.py script